 But, before you start any remodels, work with a local Clever Partner Agent who knows your market and can suggest the best and most sought-after countertop upgrades and styles that will work in your home and market.

-Get in touch with Clever to be connected with an experienced Partner Agent who will use their expertise to increase your home’s resale value and help sell your home for a flat fee of $3,000 — or 1% if the home sells for more than $350,000.
+Get in touch with Clever to be connected with an experienced Partner Agent who will use their expertise to increase your home’s resale value and help sell your home for a listing fee of 1.5% ($3,000 minimum).